yeyichun/CoreJavaV9/README.md

 # CoreJavaV9
-CoreJavaV9 is funny & greate.
+CoreJavaV9 is funny & Greate.